graux-pierre/nativediscloser_benchmark/README.md

 + cover all different kinds of relevent JNI API functions (e.g., "FindClass" and "GetObjectClass" to get Java class).
 + maybe test cases with loops.
 + maybe test cases with class-encapsulation of certain relevant JNI API functions and/or variables by coding in C++ instead of C.

+All these projects are workable and tested on a Nexus 5 device with Android version 8.1.0.